Dream Theater Guitarist John Petrucci's Top Three Practice Tips

 Famous for his high-speed style of alternate picking, Petrucci has dazzled fans of guitar virtuosity, both in his work with Dream Theater, on solo recordings and as a semi-regular touring member of G3, which includes Joe Satriani and Steve Vai, both of whom are no slouches when it comes six-string shredding.

-During a recent interview with Guitar World, Petrucci was happy to provide us with his top three practice tips.
+During an interview with Guitar World, Petrucci was happy to provide us with his top three practice tips.

 1. Practice with a Metronome

 "I can't stress this enough," Petrucci says.
 "Using a metronome allows you to focus.
 You have this thing clicking, and it's unforgiving, it doesn't care what else is going on around you.
 'Tick-tock, tick-tock, play-the-part, play-the-part.'

 "To me, there's no question that using a metronome develops your speed and accuracy.
 If you're learning scales or you're jamming on parts that you can't quite pull off, it's a must.

 "When you use a metronome, you're start to notice where the notes are falling, if they're on the beat, behind the beat, between the beat, and so on.

 "This is very important.
 So much of the time, guitarists just play and they don't give any real thought to time—they're just happy if they hit the notes.
 But hitting the notes isn't enough.
 You have to hit the notes at the right time.

 "It's almost funny how fast it improves your playing.
 In only a few days, you'll find yourself playing cleanly and losing the slop.
 And after a while, you'll start to develop your own internal metronome, even though that's no substitute for the real thing,